Science, Art, Litt, Science based Art & Science Communication

 In at least one instance the courts have ultimately intervened to force children to get vaccinated.
 Public health officials in Philadelphia were granted a court order in 1991 after multiple children died from measles.
 The city forcibly vaccinated six children even though their families had refused the shots for religious reasons.
 Schools are banning cildren who are not vaccinated and courts are even ordering children in certain states of the US not to attend schools and stay at home if they are not immunised .
 These people are responsible for spreading the diseases by their irresponsible behaviours.
 They have to be stopped forcefully from doing that.
 Watch the video posted below to know about it.

 Fifteen years ago the U.S. ushered in a new measles-free era.
 In 2000 it declared that the highly infectious disease had been completely under control in the country with no new reports of the disease, thanks to widespread vaccine use.
 Americans still got the disease, often from traveling exposures, but it was relatively rare.
 In the early aughts a median of 60 reported cases occurred each year.
-But last year the U.S. experienced the highest number of measles cases it had seen in two decades.
+But last year (and then again in 2019) the U.S. experienced the highest number of measles cases it had seen in two decades.
 Why is this so?

 Many of the people who got the disease in 2014 were linked to travelers who had encountered the virus in the Philippines, where more than 50,000 cases occurred that year alone.
 In the U.S. most parents do vaccinate their kids; those who refuse to inoculate their children against preventable diseases, however, elevate the risk for such outbreaks in the U.S. Making matters worse, many of the vaccine-refusers live in clusters, which boosts risks of infection for kids living in such areas.
 What’s shocking about this outbreak is that it was so preventable.
 Even one shot of the two-vaccine series has been proved to be more than 95 percent effective in staving off disease.
 Without it, measles is so contagious that if one person has it, 90 percent of the people close to that individual who aren’t immune will also be infected.